arafato/alicloud-core-concepts-book/manuscript/securing_your_system.md

 For every resource you provision or configure in your VPC, follow the least privilege principle.
 So, if a subnet has resources that do not need to access the internet, it should be a private subnet and should have routing based on this requirement.
 Similarly, security groups should have rules based on this principle.
 They should allow access only for traffic required.

-In order to keep your VPC and resources in your VPC secure, ensure that most of the resources are inside a private subnet by default.
+In order to keep your VPC and resources in your VPC secure, ensure that most of the resources are inside a private subnet (aka VSwitch) by default.
 If you have instances that need to communicate with the internet, then you should add an Server Load Balancer (SLB) to a VPC and add all instances behind this SLB in the private subnet.
 Also, use NAT Gateway to access public networks from your private subnet.
 Alibaba Cloud NAT gateway is a fully managed, highly available, and redundant component.

 ### Anti-DDoS